shinyorg/templates/ProjectTemplates/ShinyApp/Documentation.md

 <!--#if (embedio)-->
 Embed.IO

-A tiny, cross-platform, module based, MIT-licensed web server for .NET Framework and .NET Core.
+A tiny, cross-platform, module based, MIT-licensed web server for .NET Framework and .NET Core by Unosquare
 * Network operations use the async/await pattern: Responses are handled asynchronously
 * Multiple implementations support: EmbedIO can use Microsoft HttpListener or internal Http Listener based on Mono/websocket-sharp projects
 * Cross-platform: tested on multiple OS and runtimes.
 From Windows .NET Framework to Linux MONO.